pskl/pskl.github.io/_posts/2015-06-30-ionic-push.markdown

 #[Urban Airship][urban-airship]

-This one is one of the competitors to pushwoosh.
+This one is one of the biggest competitors to pushwoosh.
+Their documentation seemed to be torough but the implementation implied a lot of reading and a bit too much code.
+I gave up on this one because I wanted a more lightweight solution.

 #[Parse][parse]
+Parse belongs to Facebook and aims at replacing your backend needs by their lightweight service.

+Pros and cons

 - :white_check_mark: Ultra easy
 - :white_check_mark: lightweight as fuck